-In terms of 'what works' to prevent and mitigate ACEs and childhood adversity at the community level, recent studies have shown that resilience resources in childhood and adulthood can moderate the negative outcomes associated with ACEs and show protective effects on mental ill health, childhood health and educational attendance (Di Lemma et al., 2019).
+Recent studies have shown that resilience resources in childhood and adulthood can moderate the negative outcomes associated with ACEs and show protective effects on mental ill health, childhood health and educational attendance.
 In childhood, resilience resources include having a stable trusted relationship with an adult, and participating in sport clubs (Di Lemma et al., 2019).
 For a child exposed to significant stress, a strong buffering relationship with an adult can be the difference between toxic stress and tolerable stress (Danielson and Saxena, 2019).
 For adults, relationships are a powerful protective factors for people with high ACE scores (Danielson and Saxena, 2019) and sources of resilience include regular participation in community activities and perceived financial security (Di Lemma et al., 2019).
 At the family level, supportive parent-child interaction, stable intimate partnerships, adequate financial resources, and adequate housing are examples of protective factors (Asmussen et al., 2019).
 Consequently, interventions aimed at building relationships and resilience may be effective in the prevention of ACEs and mitigation of their harms, as they show demonstrable impact on increasing self-esteem and decision-making skills, reducing stress or anxiety and poor health behaviours and violence (Di Lemma et al., 2019).

 A recent review found 33 interventions with current robust evidence of preventing at least one of the 10 original ACE categories, reducing the health-harming behaviours associated with ACEs, and specifically reducing ACE-related trauma (Asmussen et al., 2019, Asmussen et al., 2020).
+These activities represent 10 separate intervention models that can be offered at the:

+- Universal level

+- Targeted selective level

+- Targeted indicated level

-These activities represent 10 separate intervention models that can be offered at three levels.
-The universal level, where interventions are provided to all children and families, regardless of level of need; these include screening, co-parenting interventions and school-based interventions.
-The targeted selective level which includes interventions such as the Family Nurse Partnership (FNP) which is offered on a preventative basis to children and families identified at being at particular risk of ACEs, although they may not be experiencing any specific ACE-related trauma.
-Finally, the targeted indicated level which includes interventions which aim to reduce ACE-related trauma and prevent the intergenerational transmission of ACEs, such as Multisystemic Therapy (MST) or Functional Family Therapy (FFT).
+Universal activities can be provided to all children and families, regardless of level of need; these include screening, co-parenting interventions and school-based interventions.
+Universal interventions are activities made available through or alongside universal services, such as health visiting and schools.
+Although the impacts for universal interventions tend to be small to moderate, they also tend to be relatively inexpensive.
+Examples of universal activities with causal evidence of reducing ACEs and ACE-related risks include perinatal mental health screening; perinatal intimate partner violence (IPV) screening and advice; social-emotional learning (SEL) interventions and co-parenting support.